saowaluckssm/test/README.md

 ## Purpose

 The goal of this project is to create a service that can process "D0010" flow files and allow their data to be viewed in the Django admin panel.
-These files are pipe-delimited and contain important meter readings.
 The system currently supports file ingestion via the command line, and a REST interface could potentially be added in the future to allow web uploads.

 ---